-This lack of female narrative has also been apparent in university’s’ healthcare systems.
+This lack of female narrative has also been apparent in the university’s healthcare systems.
 Currently, the University of California (UC) system, lacks medicated abortion in their student health centers.
-This is laughable because Viagra, which is less safe than medicated abortion is offered at the student health centers.
-Students and assembly members have been trying to push for medicated abortion and the bill finally made it to the state capitol last year.
+This is laughable because the student health centers offer Viagra, which is less safe than medicated abortion.
+Students and assembly members have been trying to push for medicated abortion, and the bill finally made it to the state capitol last year.
 It passed through both the assembly and senate but was vetoed by the former governor Jerry Brown.
-This bill (SB-24) is currently on the table again this year and students hope that the bill gets passed to grant female students better and more equitable access to sexual health.
+This bill (SB-24) is currently on the table again this year, and students hope that the bill gets passed to grant female students better and more equitable access to sexual health.

 Lastly, one of the biggest issues with the exclusion of women on college campuses is the lack of justice females receive in regards to sexual assault.
 In November of 2018, Betsy Devos, the United States Secretary of Education, proposed changes to the title iX ( set of policies against sexual discrimination) policies within higher education.
 Many of her proposed changes are an attack on female safety and victims of sexual assault.
 These changes include limiting the definition, location, and faculty members able to conduct reports of sexual assault on campuses.
 These changes fail to take into consideration the realities of sexual assault.
 Sexual assaults can range a variety of actions, and these actions can be taken upon a variety of sexual identities and locations.
 Limiting the definition, location, and reporters limits the number of victims (who often tend to be women) and protects the universities from liabilities.